 3: Distance measuring equipment-based navigation (DME/DME)

-4: Very High Frequency omnidirectional range / distance measuring equipment-based navigation (VOR/DME)
+4: Very High Frequency omnidirectional range/distance measuring equipment based navigation (VOR/DME)

 5-15: Reserved

 It is also worth pointing out a discrepancy in the design.
 The temperature is encoded using 10 bits, where the least significant bit value should have been 0.125\(^\circ\).
-However, according to the official document , the LSB value is 0.25\(^\circ\).
-ICAO has planned to update this to 0.125\(^\circ\) in the future.
-Most current implementations still use 0.25\(^\circ\).
+However, according to the official document [ICAO 2008], the LSB value is 0.25\(^\circ\).
+ICAO is planning to update this to 0.125\(^\circ\) in the future.
+However, most current implementations still use 0.25\(^\circ\).

-, we can decode information of BDS 4,4 messages as:
+Try it out Using pyModeS, we can decode information of BDS 4,4 messages as:

 import pyModeS as pms